-- Non-School absences may include dentist, doctor, funeral, sick, etc. and after 8 days of absence accumulates, parents will receive written notification along with a letter will be sent to the county attorney documenting the student's attendance.
-Absences in which the student has a written statement from a medical doctor requesting the student not attend school will be included in the 8 absences - 2) Absences due to school-sponsored activities will NOT be included in the 8 absences.
-School absences are not reportable to the state and do not accumulate toward the reports to the county attorney. - 3) After 10 days of Non-School absences, the student may lose credit for their classes.
-The student along with his/her parents may be required to meet with the principal and/or discipline committee to show why he/she should receive credit for the class(es). - 4) Unplanned student absences will be excused only by communication from the parents or guardian.
-If a student is absent and communication has not been received by 8:30 a.m., school officials will contact the parents.
-In cases where a student knows ahead of time that he/she will be absent, it is mandatory the PARENTS communicate with the office explaining the reason for the absence so that assignments may be completed before the absence.
-When a student knows that they will be absent, it is their responsibility to communicate with their teachers prior to the absence to make arrangements for homework, assignments or tests. - 5) For any absence, it is mandatory that the parent/guardian communicates with the office explaining the reason for the absence within 24 hrs of absence.
-If communication is not received within that time, the absence will be classified as unexcused. - A student must be in attendance at school or a school sponsored activity during the last four periods of the school day before he/she will be allowed to participate in any after school event, meeting or practice.
+1) Each student will be allowed 8 absences per class period of excused absences per semester.
+These excused absences shall include illness, appointments, workdays, and some other parental requests.
+Students and parents will receive written notification along with a letter being sent to the county attorney when the student has received 5 excused absences for the semester.
+When a student knows that they will be absent, it is their responsibility to communicate with their teachers prior to the absence to make arrangements for homework, assignments or tests.
+Absences in which the student has a written statement from a medical doctor requesting the student not attend school will be included in the 8 excused absences.
+Absences due to school-sponsored activities will NOT be included in the 8 excused absences.

+- 2) After a student has reached 6 non-school related absences for the Semester, parent and student will be asked to meet with school staff to address attendance concerns and put into place an intervention strategy. - 3) After 10 days of Non-School absences in a Semester, the student may lose credit for their classes.
+The student along with his/her parents may be required to meet with the principal and/or discipline committee to show why he/she should receive credit for the class(es). - 4) According to Nebraska State Statute 79-209, "If the child is absent more than twenty days per year or the hourly equivalent, the attendance officer shall file a report with the county attorney of the county in which such person resides.
+The county attorney may file a complaint against a person violating section 79-201 before the judge of the county court of the county in which such person resides charging such person with violation of section 79-201 or may file a petition under the Nebraska Juvenile Code alleging the person violating section 79-201 is a juvenile described in subdivision (3)(a) or (3)(b) of section 43-247.
+Nothing in this section shall preclude a county attorney from being involved at any stage in the process to address excessive absenteeism. " - 5) A student must be in attendance at school or a school sponsored activity during the last four periods of the school day before he/she will be allowed to participate in any after school event, meeting or practice.
 There will be rare exceptions to this rule.
-These would include, but would not be limited to, planned absences for doctor's appointments, funerals, and college visitations. - 7) Seniors will be allowed two absences for college visitation days and two absences for job shadowing.
+These would include, but would not be limited to, planned absences for doctor's appointments, funerals, and college visitations. - 6) Seniors will be allowed two absences for college visitation days and two absences for job shadowing.
 Juniors will be allowed one absence for a college visitation day and one day for job shadowing.
 All college visitations and job shadowing MUST be set up through the school counselor to be recorded as a school-sponsored absence.